aimeecodes/aimee.codes/_posts/2021-03-17-iowa-data-cleaning.md

 2151  TA   3  Edwards
 {% endhighlight %}

-To make an accurate prediction, we can examine other houses in the Edwards <code>Neighborhood</code> with identical <code>ExterQual</code> and <code>ExterCond</code> values to see what the distribution looks like:
+To make an accurate prediction, we can examine other houses in the Edwards `Neighborhood` with identical `ExterQual` and `ExterCond` values to see what the distribution looks like:

 {% highlight python %}
 mask3 = merged_data[